project-sunbird/sunbird.org-docs/developer-docs/installation/sync_user.md

 ## Overview

-In Sunbird, all write operations are done in Cassandra and read operations are done from Elasticsearch.
-After write operations are completed in Cassandra, the data is written asynchronously into Elasticsearch as well.
+In Sunbird, all write operations are done in the Cassandra database and read operations are done from the Elasticsearch database.
+After the write operations are completed in Cassandra, the data is written asynchronously into Elasticsearch as well.
-In case of Cassandra migration that affects all users data (e.g. UserProfileVisibilityReset, UserChannelMigration, etc.), this job is used to sync all user's data from Cassandra to Elasticsearch.
+In case of Cassandra migration affecting all user's data (e.g. UserProfileVisibilityReset, UserChannelMigration, etc.), the information provided on this page explains the job used to sync all user's data from Cassandra to Elasticsearch.

 ## Prerequisites